morceaudebois/bonjourr.fr/src/documents/help.md

 ## 🇬🇧 Translations

-Thanks to our contributors, Bonjourr is currently available in 15 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Ukrainian, Turkish and Indonesian).
+Thanks to our contributors, Bonjourr is currently available in 16 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Ukrainian, Danish, Turkish and Indonesian).
 This is great, but some translations might have become incomplete as we've added more features.

 If you spot a missing string, you can head to [this file on GitHub](https://github.com/victrme/Bonjourr/blob/master/src/scripts/lang.js), translate it and create a pull request.